BeycanDeveloper/setting-a-page-template-for-wordpress-plugin/README.md

  To initialize the class, set the class to any variable as shown below.

  It takes 3 parameters in total.

  1. Template filename and template name
  2. Text Domain
  3. Plugin directory or any directory path within plugin

+ # Function of parameters

  1. The parameter is required.
+The template must contain a filename and template.

  2. The parameter is optional.
 If you have a "Text Domain" that you use for your plugin, that is, "__( 'Text', "Text Domain" );" when using the wordpress language translation function. add this.